Art to Art

 In this same context, it seems to me the case to focus on another fact that is descriptive of the situation and decisive in illustrating my position in it.
 It seems to me that a further change has only recently come to the fore, the one whereby, whereas until not so long ago non-western art, we continue to call it generically so, only that which in some way fell within the stylistic or problematic standards of western art was exhibited, thus giving a rather awkward and embarrassed image of chasing after updates, today the question seems rather to have been reversed and not only is non-western art 'mature' and proposing its own, but it is rather western art that has to come to terms with what is being done there, without exoticism or universalist pretensions.
 Now it is art that is made 'outside' that questions the aesthetic status of art, especially 'Western' art.
 In this sense, the renewal of anthropological, social and historical studies is not a content intrusiveness in the sphere of art or its exit in search of ever new themes, but the symptom of a global interrogation of the Western being.
 Extra-artistic facts prove this even more effectively: the term 'globalisation' also has this meaning.

-In this perspective, even the debate on the monument, which evidently has to do with Art to Art, undergoes a conspicuous turn: What is called into question is not so much the commemorative aspect - which in any case acquires a more 'anthropological' sense of the need to remember what has founded the being of men, of those men on their territory - nor so much the celebratory one - whose ideological components and hidden contradictions are in any case laid bare, 'deconstructed' as we say today - as the muscular exhibition of the dimensions of an art that thus proposes itself as dominant and dominating, that claims to crush with evidence every different interest, every difference.
-Not only: do we simply want to put monuments of contemporary art instead of ancient art, or one type of contemporary art instead of another, in our squares or landscapes?
-Hasn't art become 'contemporary' precisely by criticising these issues?
+From this perspective, the debate about the monument, which clearly has to do with Art to Art, suffers a conspicuous turn: what is called into question is not so much the commemorative aspect – which in any case takes on a more “anthropological” sense of the need to remember what founded the coexistence of men, of those men in their territory – nor so much the celebratory aspect – of which, however, the ideological components and hidden contradictions are laid bare, “deconstructed” as we say today – but rather the muscular exhibition of the dimensions of an art that thus presents itself as dominant and dominating, which claims to crush any different interest, any difference with its evidence.
+Not only that: do we simply want to place monuments of contemporary art in our squares or landscapes instead of ancient art, or one type of contemporary art instead of another?
+Hasn't art become “contemporary” precisely by critiquing these issues?

 On the other hand, how can one not also view the touristy and idyllic side of some of these events or installations with a modicum of suspicion?
 I do not hold it against tourism, let me be clear, nor against idyll, of which, on the contrary, I retain the tranquil vision of a John Cage who bound them together by wishing for a similar attitude towards life itself, i.e. an ever-active receptive availability, a 'listening'.
 But for art to be 'integrated' in this way, not into the landscape but, we might say, into the psychological expectations of the public, in a generic, globalising sense, sounds strange to me, it seems to dampen too much, to the point of making it invisible, the critical vocation that art has always had, the pungent aspect of its presence, of its making a 'punctum' where it is located.